-- Still current at: 25 September 2017
+- Still current at: 6 June 2023

 Military operations against Boko Haram in northern and north-eastern parts of Nigeria are ongoing.
 New Zealanders in Nigeria should be aware that any increase in violence between security forces and terrorist groups is likely to increase the possibility of terrorism throughout Nigeria.

 Expatriate workers at oil and gas facilities in the Niger Delta states are at particular risk of kidnapping, which is typically financially motivated.
 New Zealanders working in the Niger Delta states against our advice are advised to seek professional security advice and ensure appropriate personal security measures are in place at all times.

 New Zealanders in Nigeria are advised to be security conscious at all times and should avoid walking and travelling at night, particularly to isolated areas.
 No resistance should be given if you are the victim of a robbery, mugging or carjacking as this could lead to an escalation in violence.
+As victims of robbery are often targeted due to their perceived wealth, it is advisable to avoid wearing or displaying items that appear valuable, such as electronic devices and jewellery.
+We also recommend carrying the minimum amount of cash required.

 When driving you should keep doors locked, windows up and keep any valuables out of sight.
-As victims of robbery are often targeted due to their perceived wealth, it is advisable to avoid wearing or displaying items that appear valuable, such as electronic devices and jewellery.
+Don’t use public transportation throughout Nigeria due to safety reasons.
 We recommend using prearranged transport only or making bookings through your hotel.

 Mariners are advised to take appropriate precautionary measures.
 For more information view the International Maritime Bureau's piracy report.